 The TWHBEA is the official Registry for Tennessee Walking Horses.
 All registrations, to be valid, must be filed with the TWHBEA on the prescribed form and accepted by the Secretary.
-The TWHBEA Registration Application/Parentage Verification Kit Request form is a dual purpose form valid for six months from the date processed.
-If the parentage verification laboratory does not receive the DNA sample within six months of the date processed, the application will have to refile and fees paid again.
+The TWHBEA Registration Application/Parentage Verification Kit Request form is a dual-purpose form valid for one year from the date processed.
+If the parentage verification laboratory does not receive the DNA sample within one year of the date processed, and an extension has not been requested, the application will be voided and the applicant will have to re-file and fees paid again.

 If the application for registration is for a foal that is to be shown under halter prior to receipt of the official registration certificate, the assigned name and assigned registration number as they appear on the copy of the form returned with the parentage verification kit may be used for a period of six months from the processing date.